Anayatc/CodeWars/(8KYU) A Needle In A Haystack/README.md

 After your function finds the needle it should return a message (as a string) that says:

-"found the needle at position " plus the index it found the needle
+`"found the needle at position "` plus the index it found the needle.

-So
+So...

 `find_needle(['hay', 'junk', 'hay', 'hay', 'moreJunk', 'needle', 'randomJunk'])`  <br><br>
 should return